sap-tutorials/abap-core-development/tutorials/abap-environment-saas-mta-config/abap-environment-saas-mta-config.md

 # Define your MTA resources and extension descriptors

 <!-- description --> Configure the MTA.yaml file and  MTA extension descriptors for deployment to cloud foundry

 ## You will learn

-  - How to define modules and resources for a multi-target application
+- How to define modules and resources for a multitarget application
 - The different services involved in SaaS enabling an add-on on SAP BTP, ABAP Environment

 ---

 ### Overview of necessary services

 To SaaS enable an ABAP Solution, we use the following BTP services alongside the services needed for creation of ABAP systems (`abap/standard`) or  (`abap/saas_oem`)